singhpratapaayush07/Hybrid-Recommendation-Engine/README.md

 # Hybrid-Recommendation-Engine
+This project recommends the best recommended movie to the user.
+It is a hybrid of two type of Filtering:
+1)Collaborative Filtering
+2)Content Based Filtering.
-This project makes both Collaborative Filtering and Content Based Filtering.
-It then predicts the best movie for the user.
+It then predicts the Movie according to the best fit like of the user.